Does Dog Pee Kill Your Grass?

 To determine if dog urine is killing the lawn or a grass fungus, simply pull up on the affected grass.
 If the grass in the spot comes up easily, it is a fungus.
 If it stays firm, it is dog urine damage.

-Another indicator that it is dog urine killing the lawn is that the spot will be a bright green on the edges while a fungus spot will not.
+Another indicator that it is dog urine killing the lawn is that the spot will be a bright green on the edges, while a fungus spot will not.

-How To Protect Grass From Dog Urine
+How Can You Protect Grass from Dog Urine?

-Dog Urine Resistant Grass
+Can Dog Urine Resistant Grass Protect Your Lawn?